jhonoryza/serversideup-laravel/README.md

 - create `env` file, and fill it with your laravel env variables

-- run `base64 env` and copy the result and paste in the next step to LARAVEL_ENV value

-- build docker image

-    ```bash
-    docker build --build-arg="LARAVEL_ENV=paste_here" --build-arg="PHP_VERSION=8.0" --build-arg="WORKER=worker" -t laravel-app:latest .
-    ```

-you can change WORKER argument to `horizon` if you are using horizon

-- check docker-compose.yml file, you can adjust networks or ports as you want
+- check docker-compose.yml file, you can adjust networks, ports, image and container name as you want

+- build docker image run `./build.sh`

 - running the container